 Your bounce rate indicates how many people leave your site without exploring it.
 A high bounce rate generally means the content quality is low, or you’re targeting the wrong audience.

 A “good” bounce rate differs by industry and content type.
-However, Good, Bad, Ugly, and Average Bounce Rates offers some advice on what results to expect:
+However, the FullStory team offers some advice on what results to expect:

 Tracking your bounce rate helps you:

 - Learn how readers interact with your content to guide optimization